 helps people win back their lives

-RICO was originally designed to help the government fight large-scale, interstate, organized crime operations.
-But in recent years, prosecutors have turned this powerful weapon on individuals and small businesses who may have accidentally violated the law, or even those who committed no legal violation at all.
+The purpose of the RICO laws in 1970 was to help the government fight organized crime and other organized group related violations of the criminal laws.
+In this way, RICO laws are closely associated with conspiracy laws.
+Since this time clever and creative prosecutors have found innumerable ways to apply this powerful weapon to the activities of both individuals and small businesses who may have accidentally violated the law, or even those who committed no legal violation at all.

 If these offenses were carried out for an enterprise's financial gain, anyone involved in the enterprise can fall under the jurisdiction of organized crime laws.
 Individuals can be found guilty of crimes they did not personally commit, as long as the prosecutors can show that they played some significant role in the criminal enterprise.Potential Penalties